rocketacademy/bootcamp-4.1/3-backend/3.2-sql/README.md

 ### Mac

-Install [postgres.app](https://postgresapp.com).
+Install <a href="https://postgresapp.com" target="_blank">postgres.app</a>.
 Open the application and follow the setup instructions on the website.
 Do the optional step to configure `$PATH` to use included command line tools.

 {% include youtube.html id="cEOe6WRAhRE" %}
 Installing Postgres Mac